Turning Stone Resort Casino: Entertainment

 The Turning Stone Casino and Resort hosted NESN and YES Network's Boston vs. New York Poker Challenge for two seasons.

 The casino hosts several shows throughout the year, featuring musicians (KISS, Kelly Clarkson, Carrie Underwood, Fergie, Mariah Carey, Gwen Stefani, No Doubt, Jordin Sparks, Alicia Keys & Wayne Newton), comedians and other entertainment groups (Purrrfect Angels).

 The Irish Rovers played their two 2014 St Patrick's Day Concerts at the resort.

 The resort's Atunyote Golf Club, located on tribal land, hosted the Turning Stone Resort Championship, a PGA Tour event, from 2007 through 2010.
 It was dropped from the tour schedule over a 2011 scheduling dispute.
 In 2006, it hosted the B.C.
 Open on the PGA Tour in July and the PGA Professional National Championship, which returns in 2016.

 Legal issues

-The casino's early success met opposition from New York State, Oneida County, Madison County, Vernon town government, Verona town government, and a now-defunct citizens' group called Upstate Citizens for Equality (UCE).
+The casino's early success met opposition from New York State, Oneida County, Madison County, Vernon town government, and a now-defunct citizens' group called Upstate Citizens for Equality (UCE).
 Several lawsuits were commenced that challenged the casino's legal authority to operate.